xanfuji1/rock-paper-scissors/README.md

 Hint: When you assign a function call to a variable, the return value of that function is assigned to the variable.
 Accessing the variable afterward will only provide the assigned value; it doesn’t recall the function.
 You need to recall the choice functions to get new choices for each round.
 Re-work your previous functions or create more helper functions if necessary.
 Specifically, you may want to change the return values to something more useful.
 If you already know about loops, you can use them.
 If not, don’t worry!
 Loops will be covered in the next lesson.

+In our UI, the player should be able to play the game by clicking on buttons rather than typing their answer in a prompt.
+For now, remove the logic that plays exactly five rounds.
+Create three buttons, one for each selection.
+Add an event listener to the buttons that call your playRound function with the correct playerSelection every time a button is clicked. (you can keep the console.logs for this step)
+Add a div for displaying results and change all of your console.logs into DOM methods.
+Display the running score, and announce a winner of the game once one player reaches 5 points.
+You will likely have to refactor (rework/rewrite) your original code to make it work for this.
+That’s OK!
+Reworking old code is an important part of a programmer’s life.